Dr. Gerhard Ulbricht

 Dr. Julian van Eyken

 Julian graduated in 1998 from the University of Cambridge in the UK, and earned his PhD working in exoplanets with Jian Ge's instrumentation group at Penn State and the University of Florida.
 He went on to work on the PTF-Orion search for young exoplanets as a postdoc at the NASA Exoplanet Science Institute at Caltech, working with Dr. David Ciardi.
-He joined Mazin's lab as an assistant project scientist at the end of 2012 and departed in 2015.
+He joined Mazin's lab as an assistant project scientist at the end of 2012 and departed in 2015 to work on the NASA Exoplanet Archive.

 *Dr. Paul Szypryt